 This is the song (or songs) that are played when your parents (both sets) and the wedding party are introduced by your DJ or emcee as well as you and the groom.
 There are really no rules for this, and it’s actually the one song I totally let my husband pick since he gave me so much leeway for other parts of the wedding!

-The First Dance
+First Dance Songs

 Aside from the wedding song you choose to walk down to the aisle to, this is most likely the one you’ll obsess over the most.
 Go for one that really moves you, even if you’re hearing it for the first time (I mean, does anybody really have their own special song anymore??)

 “Never Tear Us Apart” by INXS (This was our first dance song!)

 After the couple’s first dance, it’s tradition for the bride and her father to have the next dance.
 We personally think this song can be particularly hard, because so many classic love songs have a romantic undertone.
 We think these picks below are about as neutral as you can get.